Subscribe to Nett

 Jose: Will the videos get the message out there?

 Jonathan: Video is fast becoming one of the biggest things online.
 I read recently that people under 35 watch on average two hours of streaming video a week.
 Your video idea definitely has legs because it is what a lot of people are looking for online.
-But it also means you are going into a very busy marketplace where there’s millions of videos.
+But it also means you are going into a very busy marketplace where there are millions of videos.
 You have to make sure yours does not get lost in the shuffle.

 You can submit your videos to sites like Digg, Twitter or Facebook and have links back to your website.